jennifer30

 I know from dyeing my hair that I have a long growth cycle.
 Hair color from 9th grade was still on the tips my senior year.
 That means my growth cycle is at least 4 years.
 I hope that made sense

-Hmm idk but I do know this one guy in hs had a tummy hair that was like 6 to 8 inches long that he loved showing everyone I want to research this because I don't get how the follicle would know how long it's been lol
+Hmm idk but I do know this one guy in hs had a tummy hair that was like 6 to 8 inches long that he loved showing everyone :barf: I want to research this because I don't get how the follicle would know how long it's been lol

 Whoa, that was THE best explaination I've ever read regarding terminal length, thank you!
-Is it wrong that I'm thinking of dying my tips to find out mine?
+Is it wrong that I'm thinking of dying my tips to find out mine? :look:

 My 16 yr old DD's hair has been the same length (tailbone) since she was 8 years old, so yeah I do believe we have a hair terminal length.